Hum a little tune | Attract hummingbirds to your garden

 If making your own hummingbird food is not an option, check out Birds Choice Hummingbird and Oriole nectar pouches.
 This is a safe and fast way to make hummingbird OR oriole food.
 Our hummingbird food comes in a resealable pouch of hummingbird and oriole nectar and contains nectar defender, a micronutrient that is already consumed by hummingbirds in their natural diet to keep the nectar fresh longer.

 Regardless of the method you use to fill your feeder, make sure to monitor your nectar.
 During warmer temperatures, nectar should be replaced every 2 to 3 days, and it should be replaced sooner if the nectar has molded.
 During mild temperatures, nectar can hold for 3 to 5 days.
 Fresh nectar is critical to keeping hummingbirds safe for our vibrant visitors.

 Choosing a hummingbird feeder

-When selecting a hummingbird feeder, there are two considerations that need to be priority: color selections and nectar storage capacity.
+When selecting a hummingbird feeder, two considerations need to be prioritized: color selection and nectar storage capacity.
 Most hummingbird feeders are red, which is critical for attracting all hummingbird species.
 However, some hummingbird manufacturers will add yellow or white flowers to the feeding ports, which does not attract more hummingbirds, but these colors can attract insects like bees and wasps.
 The capacity of a hummingbird feeder can range from 72 ounces to as little as one ounce.